openHPI/codeoceanR/README.md

 ### **setup** (once)

+*only needed if you did not follow [fpsetup](https://github.com/brry/fpsetup#software-installation-guide)!*

 - Create a folder for all the exercises (in a sensible location)
 - If on MacOS Safari: Settings > General > uncheck the option "Open safe files after downloading"
+- In RStudio, click File - New Project - Existing directory and choose the folder from above
-- Run the following code (in R / Rstudio) to install the `codeoceanR` package:
+- Run the following code (in R / RStudio) to install the `codeoceanR` package:

 ```r
 install.packages("remotes") # ignore the Rtools warning